Crowdsourcing Experiment: Barclaycard Ring MasterCard

 How This Card Works

-What makes the Barclaycard Ring MasterCard different from other credit cards is that it allows user feedback to almost directly shape the terms and conditions of the credit card and encourages users to have an investment in the performance of the card.
+What makes the Barclaycard Ring different from other credit cards is that it allows user feedback to almost directly shape the terms and conditions of the credit card which encourages users to have an investment in the performance of the card.

 Barclaycard Ring cardmembers can discuss issues with the credit card and vote on new ideas to implement in an official online community portal, where the Barclay's Group provides "real time" responses to all user suggestions.
 They can even give feedback on marketing ideas for the credit card as well as possible website enhancements.
 Cardholders can also use this online portal to monitor the company's profit and loss margins.